 UEFA's Executive Committee meets in Sofia on Thursday, with the agenda including approval of regulations for UEFA EURO 2020 bidding and the 2013/14 club competitions.

 The bid regulations for UEFA EURO 2020 head the agenda for the latest meeting of the UEFA Executive Committee in Sofia, Bulgaria on Thursday.

 Further approval of key event and football principles for UEFA EURO 2020 was given by the Executive Committee in Nyon in January.
 The matches will be split into 13 different packages, with 12 ordinary packages including three group matches and one knockout round (round of 16 or quarter-final), and one package for the semi-finals and the final.
-In addition, there will only be a maximum of one venue per country, meaning one stadium for each of the available 13 packages.
 Both semi-finals and the final will be played in one stadium.

 Each association will be allowed to present up to two bids, one for the ordinary package and one for the semi-finals/final package.
 Each national association can decide to present the same city for these two bids or two different cities.
 Projected stadiums will be admitted in the bidding process, with a deadline of 2016 for the construction of any new stadium to start, failing which the decision on such a host city could be reviewed.

 Following approval of the bidding requirements and bid regulations, the bidding process timeline agreed by the Executive Committee in January is as follows:

 • April 2013: Publication of the bid requirements and launch of the bidding phase

 • September 2013: Formal confirmation of their bid by the candidates